Metatab/metatab/README.rst

 Metatab and Metapack
 --------------------

-The metatab python distribution includes two programs, ``metatab`` for manipulating single Metatab files  and ``metapack`` for creating data packages.
+The metatab Python distribution includes two programs, ``metatab`` for manipulating single Metatab files  and ``metapack`` for creating data packages.

 Creating a new package
 ----------------------

-[ For an overview of the Metata format, see the `Metatab specifications <http://www.metatab.org/>`_. ]
+[ For an overview of the Metatab format, see the `Metatab specifications <http://www.metatab.org/>`_. ]

 Create a directory, usually with the name you'll give the package and create a new metatab file within it.